MementoMori15x6/15x6-sim/manuscript/05-Chapter_05–VOC_The_Dutch_East_India_Company.md

 | VOC (1780s Shock) | 0.25 | -1.50 | 60.0% | 1.50 | Kill-switch crossed; terminal descent |

 The VOC arc — baseline fracture to shocked kill-switch — marks the thermodynamic ceiling of pre-digital replicators.
 Oceanic distances created unavoidable entropy lag: six-month round-trip signaling decayed Rule-13 fidelity, forcing the system to tolerate ~47–60% parasitism in its critical suppression hinge.
 External recruitment buffers (capital, labor, colonies) delayed collapse, but could not eliminate the compounding leak.
 When war overloaded metabolism, the ε-ratio crossed 1.5, suppression costs overwhelmed export capacity, and the system entered terminal descent.

+The kill-switch threshold (ε ≈ 1.1) is the point where mean mutualism dominance can no longer outpace parasitism-driven friction (see Ch 2 and Ch 11.3 for bifurcation details).
+In the baseline VOC lattice, ε is already marginal (proxy 0.98), with Rule-13 parasitism at 47.1% — well above the >30% warning.
+The 1780s shock simulation pushes ε to 1.5 and Rule 13 to 60.0%, crossing the threshold decisively: suppression costs consume the entire entropy surplus, and the system enters terminal descent.
+Unlike the sharp, hardware-level collapse in the ant queen-death shock (instant 30% parasitism flip), VOC's failure is slower and distributed — oceanic lag and scale amplify internal leaks until external buffers fail.

 This fragility is not unique to the VOC; it is structural to any replicator whose coordination bandwidth is limited by physical distance and human-scale signaling.
 Biological superorganisms (ants) solve lag with chemical hardware; small-scale polities (Venice) solve it with overlapping councils and short physical loops.
 Global corporate replicators like VOC are forced to live with the lag — and pay the metabolic price.